 Unpaid wages penalties

 In California, there is a penalty for not paying workers on time.

 Labor Code section 210 creates a penalty for employers who do not pay their workers on time of $100 for an initial violation and $200 for each subsequent violation.
-Plus, there is 25% of the amount unlawfully withheld for subsequent or willful, or intentional violations.
+Plus, there is an additional penalty of 25% of the amount unlawfully withheld for subsequent or willful, or intentional violations.

 Unpaid wages claims: What proof do I need?

 Keep text messages and emails or anything written showing you notified your employer about your unpaid or late wages.
 You can also keep a separate record of days and hours worked, as this may become helpful if your employer still fails to pay you.

 Interest on unpaid wages is available but varies depending upon whether it’s calculated before or after a verdict is given.
 For further information call our office at 888-762-0297.